 What's the Sentence for DV Harassment in Denver?

 Each domestic violence harassment case in Colorado is unique.
 The outcome depends on the facts of the situation.
-Harassment is at minimum a class 3 misdemeanor in Denver, Jefferson, and Douglas County, potentially resulting in:
+Harassment is at minimum a petty offense in Denver, Jefferson, and Douglas County, potentially resulting in:

 - a county jail sentence of up to 6 months,